What is the Special Needs Registry?

 It is a listing of Pender County Residents that have special medical needs who may require assistance in finding shelter or transportation during disasters such as a hurricane.
 The registry provides county staff with contact information for special needs individuals before an emergency to ensure they have a safe place to go and a way to get there.
 The information you provide will not be released or used for any other purpose.
 Being listed in the registry does not mean that you have to go to a shelter; in fact staying with families or friends is encouraged.

 Who May Register?

-The Registry is open to any resident of Pender County who needs special sheltering accommodations because of medical, mental, or physical conditions.
+The Registry is open to any resident of Pender County who has special medical, mental, or physical needs.
 Health Department staff will evaluate all applications, and those persons meeting registry criteria of a special needs individual will be placed on the registry.
 Examples of qualifying individuals are:

-• Dialysis patients, unstable diabetics, persons with coronary disease with an unstable history, respiratory disease dependent on oxygen;
+• Dialysis patients, persons with coronary disease with an unstable history, respiratory disease dependent on oxygen;

 • Severely limited mobility requiring stretcher transport